ArthurBoschet/Link-Prediction/README.md

-# Link-Prediction
+# PPIPrediction
-This repository contains models and hyper-parameter tuning experiments that can be used for link prediction.
+This repository contains models and hyper-parameter tuning experiments that can be used for protein-protein interaction prediction.